bvieira/sv4git/README.md

 By default, it's used [--date=short](https://git-scm.com/docs/git-log#Documentation/git-log.txt---dateltformatgt) at `git log`, all dates returned from it will be in `YYYY-MM-DD` format.

-Range `tag` will use `git describe` to get the last tag available if `start` is empty, the others types won't use the existing tags, it's recommended to always use a start limit in a old repository with a lot of commits.
+Range `tag` will use `git describe` to get the last tag available if `start` is empty, the others types won't use the existing tags.
+It's recommended to always use a start limit in a old repository with a lot of commits.
 This behavior was maintained to not break the retrocompatibility.

-Range `date` use git log `--since` and `--until`, it's possible to use all supported formats from [git log](https://git-scm.com/docs/git-log#Documentation/git-log.txt---sinceltdategt), if `end` is in `YYYY-MM-DD` format, `sv` will add a day on git log command to make the end date inclusive.
+Range `date` use git log `--since` and `--until`.
+It's possible to use all supported formats from [git log](https://git-scm.com/docs/git-log#Documentation/git-log.txt---sinceltdategt).
+If `end` is in `YYYY-MM-DD` format, `sv` will add a day on git log command to make the end date inclusive.

 Range `tag` and `hash` are used on git log [revision range](https://git-scm.com/docs/git-log#Documentation/git-log.txt-ltrevisionrangegt).
 If `end` is empty, `HEAD` will be used instead.